 • the administration fee covers the council's costs in administering the contract.
 The fee is set at 10% of the works cost.
 The council does not make a profit on the administration fee.

-The layout of the main documents you will receive is shown below:
+The layout of the main documents vou will receive is shown below The layeat of the main accumente